Introduction

 The Jewish Historical Institute (Żydowski Instytut Historyczny, ŻIH) in Warsaw is a leading center for Jewish cultural memory, scholarship, and education in Poland.
 Founded in 1947 and housed in the historic Main Judaic Library building, the Institute preserves one of the world’s most significant collections of Jewish archives—most notably the Ringelblum Archive, a clandestine record of life and resistance in the Warsaw Ghetto during the Holocaust.
 Recognized by UNESCO’s Memory of the World Register, the Institute remains a vital institution for understanding Jewish heritage, Holocaust history, and the enduring resilience of Jewish communities.
 Visitors can expect impactful exhibitions, research opportunities, educational programs, and accessible facilities, all set in the heart of Warsaw’s historic Jewish district (Jewish Historical Institute Official Website; UNESCO Memory of the World Register: Ringelblum Archive; USHMM).

-- Visiting the Jewish Historical Institute
+Explore Jewish Historical Institute in Pictures

 Historical Background and Foundation